Shravya-Korivi/Explainable-Credit-Risk-Scoring-with-Counterfactual-Explanations-and-Fairness-Auditing/README.md

 This project tackles three essential challenges:

 1. Predict whether a credit card application should be approved using machine learning
-2. Identify applicants’ risk profiles through analytical insights and vintage-style behavior trends
+2. Identify applicants’ risk profiles through analytical insights
 3. Strengthen fairness and transparency with Explainable AI to ensure every decision can be interpreted

 This project demonstrates data-driven reasoning and ethical AI principles.